HannaKi/Harjoittelumuistiinpanot/README.md

 **Symbolic link**
 In computing, a symbolic link (also symlink or soft link) is a term for any file that contains a reference to another file or directory in the form of an absolute or relative path and that affects pathname resolution
 `ln -s /scratch/project_2002820/filip/paraphrases para-orig`

+Filip: "symlink ln -s is basically an alias for a directory name, you can have symlinks like ../../someplace or then you can have symlinks like /home/... - one way or another, it is basically a path name, the data exists only once.
+If you delete it, it is gone and the symlink becomes stale, it will give you a "no such file" error.
+A hard link ln which I hardly every use, is then the exact file or directory, simply referred to again.
+If you delete it in the other place, it keeps living because it is referred to from several places.
+I think hardlinks are quite scary because you can think you deleted something, while you did not (makes cleaning up disk space quite the adventure), so I think we basically never use them. hardlinks are super-useful for snapshot backups though, if a file changed, you copy it, if a file remains the same, you hard-link it in the backup, saves space."

 ## Interactive session with Jupyter notebook (not advisable?
 Does not work like this anyways...)